stackb/bazel-stack-vscode/docs/jumping.md

 Jump to definition has the following "best-effort" semantics:

 - If the label represents a *source file* (e.g. `//:main.go`), open at the beginning of the file.
 - If the label represents a *rule* (e.g. `//:myrule`), open the `BUILD` file at the corresponding rule definition.
-- If the rule cannot be found within the `BUILD` file, open the `BUILD` file at the beginning (best effort).
+- If the rule cannot be found within the `BUILD` file, no action is taken.
 - If the label is in an external workspace (e.g. `@foo//:bar`), open the file/rule in the external workspace `foo`.
 This behavior requires that the bazel server for the repository be running.